-Our four proprietary AI platforms include (i) PIONEERTM, our immuno-oncology platform, (ii) EDENTM, our bacterial disease platform, (iii) RAVENTM, our viral disease platform, and (iv) AI-DeePTM, our newly developed immune-oncology platform for prediction of drug response.
-Currently, we are focused on using PIONEER for the development of patient-specific immunotherapies for various cancers and using EDEN to develop vaccines against bacterial diseases.
-We plan to use our RAVEN platform to discover and develop vaccines against future coronaviruses as well as other viral infections.
+Our four proprietary AI platforms include (i) PIONEERTM, our immuno-oncology platform, (ii) EDENTM, our bacterial disease platform, (iii) RAVENTM, our viral disease platform, and (iv) AI-DeePTM, our immuno-oncology platform for prediction of drug response.
+Currently, we are focused on using PIONEER for the development of personalized immunotherapies for various cancers and using EDEN to develop vaccines against bacterial diseases.
+We plan to use our RAVEN platform to discover and develop vaccines against viral infections.
 We intend to use AI-DeeP to determine which patients may benefit from cancer immunotherapies.
 We may, in the future, develop additional platforms to address other conditions known to have a large immunological component, examples of which could include autoimmune diseases, microbiome dysbiosis, allergies and parasites.